Wii Zapper: History

 A "Zapper" prototype was shown at E3 2006 featuring a shotgun-like design with a "trigger hole", as well as an analog stick built into the top of the handle.
 This made it similar to the Nunchuk attachment, but without the accelerometer and the C button.
 In this version, the "gun barrel" of the shell housed the Wii Remote and connected with its expansion port.

 A revised design was revealed on July 11, 2007, at E3 2007 with a form reminiscent of a submachine gun, in which the Wii Remote is fitted in the gun barrel and the Nunchuk is cradled in the rear handle.
 This design came about with the realization that making the Wii Zapper functionally independent from attachments would "allow for more diverse play styles."
 Some concern has been raised by this arrangement, since most people would naturally end up holding the Nunchuk with their dominant hand and be forced to pull the trigger with their non-dominant hand.
 Third-party titles designed to support the Wii Zapper include Resident Evil: The Umbrella Chronicles, Ghost Squad, Medal of Honor: Heroes 2, The House of the Dead 2 & 3 Return, The House of the Dead: Overkill, Call of Duty: World at War, Wild West Guns, Quantum of Solace, Call of Duty: Modern Warfare Reflex Edition, Dead Space: Extraction, Resident Evil: The Darkside Chronicles, Heavy Fire: Special Operations, Heavy Fire: Black Arms, Heavy Fire: Afghanistan, Mad Dog McCree: Gunslinger Pack, Gunblade NY (with its sequel L.A.
 Machineguns: Rage of the Machines included), Target: Terror, GoldenEye 007, Brothers in Arms: Double Time and Call of Duty: Black Ops, while Nintendo has supported it with the first-party WiiWare game, Eco Shooter: Plant 530, as well as with Sin and Punishment: Star Successor.
 There have also been a few sports games involving shooting, like paintball and biathlon, that support the Wii Zapper, such as Greg Hastings Paintball 2 and RTL Biathlon 2009.

 The Wii Zapper was first released in Japan on October 25, 2007, as a pack-in with Ghost Squad, with standalone units also made available for purchase on Nintendo's Japanese online store.
-A bundle with Umbrella Chronicles was later released in the region on November 15, 2007.
+A bundle with Biohazard: The Umbrella Chronicles was later released in the region on November 15, 2007.
 For other regions, the Wii Zapper is packaged with Link's Crossbow Training, a training game based on The Legend of Zelda: Twilight Princess.
 It was released in North America on November 19, 2007, in Europe on December 7, 2007, and in Australia on December 13, 2007.